RachnaMohapatra/phishing-awareness-platform/README.md

 ## 🛠️ Project Background

-This project was initially built as part of a group submission during a hackathon.
+This project was originally built as part of a cybersecurity-focused hackathon.
+The concept, design, and full implementation of this simulation module — including the phishing mailbox UI, scoring system, leaderboard, and dashboard — were individually developed by me.

-The concept, design, and development of this simulation module — including the mailbox UI, scoring logic, leaderboard, and core frontend — were independently created and implemented by me.
+The platform mimics real-world vendor risk scenarios and aligns with how large-scale product companies ensure third-party security compliance.